COVID-stricken Oregon deploys National Guard to hospitals

-PORTLAND — Oregon’s governor said Friday she will send up to 1,500 National Guard troops to hospitals around the state to assist health care workers who are being pushed to the brink by a surge of COVID-19 cases driven by the delta variant.
+PORTLAND, Ore.
+(AP) — Oregon’s governor said Friday she will send up to 1,500 National Guard troops to hospitals around the state to assist healthcare workers who are being pushed to the brink by a surge of COVID-19 cases driven by the Delta variant.

 Gov. Kate Brown, a Democrat, said the first group of 500 Guard members will be deployed next Friday to serve as material and equipment runners in the most stricken hospitals and to help with COVID-19 testing, among other things.
 Troops will be sent to 20 hospitals around Oregon.